cbcrg/docker-benchmarks/README.md

 Structure of the repository
 ----------------------------

-Benchmarks scripts and data are organised in separated folder depending the pipeline executed:
+Benchmarks scripts and data are organised in separate folders depending the pipeline executed:

 * [Rnaseq-toy](rnaseq-toy)
 * [nmdp-flow](nmdp-flow)